Samuel J. McNaughton

-Samuel Joseph McNaughton (born August 10, 1939) is an American ecologist and professor at Syracuse University.
+Samuel Joseph McNaughton (August 10, 1939 – January 18, 2024) was an American ecologist and professor at Syracuse University.
 He received his Ph.D. at University of Texas-Austin in 1964, and was tenured to Syracuse University in 1966.

 Research

 Sam McNaughton is mainly known for his studies of plant–herbivore interactions and consequences of herbivory to ecosystems.
-His focus is on ecosystem metabolism.
-His team’s research concentrates on these processes and, particularly, the coupling between trophic levels in ecosystems.
+His focus was on ecosystem metabolism.
+His team's research concentrates on these processes and, particularly, the coupling between trophic levels in ecosystems.

-He is mainly interested in ecosystems where large mammals are significant members of the food web, and how those mammals interact with energy flow and nutrient cycling.
-The focus of his team’s field studies is Serengeti National Park, Tanzania, east Africa.
+He was mainly interested in ecosystems where large mammals are significant members of the food web, and how those mammals interact with energy flow and nutrient cycling.
+The focus of his team's field studies was Serengeti National Park, Tanzania, east Africa.
 It is a grazing ecosystem with Earth's largest concentration of such mammals.
 Previous locations of research fields have included Yellowstone National Park in the USA, the Galapagos Islands, and southern Kenya.
 He has spent more than thirty years of exploring the interactions between vegetation and communities of wild grazers in the grasslands of Serengeti National Park.
 He has also studied differentiation and geographical distributions of ecotypes in Typha.

-His team’s research has documented the patchy distribution of essential minerals and the importance of "critical" habitats where limiting minerals are in sufficient quantity in soils and plants to meet the nutritional needs of growing young animals and pregnant or lactating females.
-Current research is documenting the response of vegetation, microbes, and animals to supplemental nitrogen, and how the cycles of different minerals interact.
+His team's research has documented the patchy distribution of essential minerals and the importance of "critical" habitats where limiting minerals are in sufficient quantity in soils and plants to meet the nutritional needs of growing young animals and pregnant or lactating females.
+He documented the response of vegetation, microbes, and animals to supplemental nitrogen, and how the cycles of different minerals interact.

-He was given the Eminent Ecologist Award for 2004 by Ecological Society of America.
+He was given the Eminent Ecologist Award for 2004 by Ecological Society of America and in 2012 was one of their inaugural Fellows.